 The Insurance Laws of our U.S. life insurers' domiciliary jurisdictions require each such insurer to conduct annual analyses of the sufficiency of their life and health insurance and annuity reserves.
 Other jurisdictions where insurers are licensed may have certain reserve requirements that differ from those of their domiciliary jurisdictions.
 In each case, a qualified actuary must submit an opinion stating that the aggregate statutory reserves, when considered in light of the assets held with respect to such reserves, make good and sufficient provision for the insurer's associated contractual obligations and related expenses.
 If such an opinion cannot be provided, the insurer must establish additional reserves by transferring funds from surplus.
+Our U.S. life insurers submit these opinions annually to their insurance regulatory authorities.
 Our U.S. life insurance subsidiaries annually conduct a statutory cash flow testing process to support their opinions.
 Different reserve requirements exist for our U.S. mortgage insurance subsidiaries.
 See "-Enact-Mortgage Insurance Regulation-State regulation-Reserves."